 Action Plan 2022-25

-Over these three years, SSHRC will dedicate a series of funding opportunities and stakeholder engagement activities to addressing another set of four future challenges drawn from the 2018 horizon scan:
+Over these three years, SSHRC will dedicate a series of funding opportunities and stakeholder engagement activities to addressing the following set of four future challenges drawn from the 2018 horizon scan:

 SSHRC may also launch additional Knowledge Synthesis Grants competitions on emerging issues in the public interest, in partnership with other government departments and agencies.